xArm-Developer/xArm-CPLUS-SDK/doc/xarm_cplus_api.md

 __int ft_sensor_app_get(int *app_code)__
 ```
 Get force mode
-    Note: only available if firmware_version >= 1.8.0
+    Note: only available if firmware_version >= 1.8.3

 :param app_code: the result of force mode.
+    0: non-force mode
+    1: impendance control
+    2: force control

 :return: See the code documentation for details.
 ```

 __int get_ft_sensor_data(float ft_data[6])__
 ```
-Get the data of the extenal force/torque
+Get the data of the extenal force/torque sensor
     Note: only available if firmware_version >= 1.8.3

 :param ft_data: the result of the extenal force/torque.